scottiiiOnTheSide/chronology_API/Notes.md

 #### Project Notes & Planning
 -----------------------------------------------------------------------------------------

+### 08. 24.
+2024
+@0410 creating a new user through the signup works :D ! ✅

+****To Do Next
+	- log user in after signup completion
+	- signup button in Login form needs to toggle the referralModal instead

+### 08. 23.
+2024
+@0345 Added form validation. results in a popup which notifies which field has an error

+Just need to readd the form submission, backend additions, and add the automatic login process afterwards

+### 08. 22.
+2024
+@1310 Added a profile image addition option to signup sequence.
+Im still having the issue where adding images needs to be done twice...

+****Necessary Additions:
+	- need to add some form validation to Signup component, in order to set signUpReady to true

+### 08. 17.
+2024
+@0740 Would like to include email verification...
+But perhaps should leave that aside for now
+****To Do Next
+	- submit sign up info
+		- adding bookmarks to their collections ✅
+		- adding admin0 to their connections & their referer ✅
+		- referral code creation and addition to their profile ✅
+	- log user in after signup completion

+### 08. 15.
+2024
+@0150 Have to move form submission function and sequence function for signup component
+	  to the main entry component.✅

+### 08. 14.
+2024
+@0440
+****Working On...
+	- move 'handleSubmit' function in SignUp to Entry
+		- create state array for form elements, make handleChange function for inputs
+	- add privacy setting choice
+	- successful signup should automatically log user in.
+Change function sequence for this

+Signup button when Login is active needs to toggle referral modal
+	- if login is active while 'continue' is selected in modal, first remove login

+****Issues
+	- Something wrong with monthChart again....
+	- privacy settings not showing up
+		- api request not working either

+### 08. 13.
+2024
+@0220
+after selecting 'continue': ✅
+  - both header and dualButton options to use recede animation, replaced by singular button and logoHeader, with return animation by default
+  - signup form should be in total center
+  - seperate div for privacy options
+  - singular button changes from 'continue' to 'signup', use fade for transition

+change signup button to trigger referral modal ✅

+@1230 Something wrong with monthChart again....

+### 08. 12.
+2024
+@1640
+****To Do Next
+	- backend functionality for referral ✅
+		- returning some referee user info if referal code is real
+	- css for referralPanel divTwo ✅
+	- add privacy setting choice to signUp panel
+	- header changes to Logo & dualOptions switch to singular 'continue' ✅ when referal code is confirmed
+	- correct sequence so:
+		- signup triggers referralPanel ✅
+		- confirming code closes referral panel, opens signup form, changes header and button ✅
+		- after inputting details, signup form shows privacy options
+		- selection of privacy choice, then signup.

+@1420 Gonna start by adding the all the html / base components that I need for referral
+	  sequence.

+### 08. 11.
+2024
+@2315
+- Implement referral codes + signing up with referral code
+		- see sequence in XD file
+	- Additions to signUp subroute
+		- adding bookmarks to their collections
+		- adding admin0 to their connections and their referer

+CSS UPDATE
+****Some of the Fixes
+- x buttons need to be replaced with svg
+- options in post can be more neat
+- text sizing overall
+- color scheme ubiquity
+	- all buttons are black
+	- text a middle gray
+	- try to remove any visible lines
+- macros page to be updated
+- interactionsList to be renamed to notifsList, styles updated
+- monthChart to be renamed to calendar, styles updated

+****About Project Page
+	- Info / rhetoric on project inspiration, design aims, future goals
+	- count for Users & Posts (eventually, interaction count, cities, groups)
+	- link to changelog

+@1530 algo for creating referral code (every 3 characters in user's ID) add as first entry in user's referral array

+function everyThirdChar(inputStr) {
+    let result = '';
+    // Loop through the string, incrementing by 3 each time for (let i = 2; i < inputStr.length; i += 3) {
+        result += inputStr[i];
+    }
+    return result;
+}

+find function for MongoDB, finding user by their referral code Users.find({
+    "invites.0": xxxxxxx
+});

+@1325
+****To Do Next:
+	- Implementing signUp with referral code
+	- designing & building "About Project" page
+	- Complete css overhaul

+@0255 ✅ add response for when websockets disconnect
+		  Begin implementing referral code

 ### 08. 10.
 2024
 @1805 Image reduction with sharp works, and loading on the site is sooooo much better :D !

 @1700 16.14 was the version of Node that the backend was initially built with - updating it